rhizomes-project/rhizomes-etl/README.md

 their API is not intended to support the sort of queries that our project ideally needs - it really is intended to copy the entire database of metadata to the user.
 Because of this, our PTH ETL scripts first download the entire PTH universe of metadata, and then filter the metadata locally to identify relavant records.
 Another aspect of PTH is the metadata is voluminous but not entirely consistent - for instance, PTH uses many different formats and notations to indicate what date or date range a record is associated with.
+Also, we occasionally receive error 500 messages from the server for reasons unknown (and the ETL script has error-handling to attempt to deal with this issue).